Protein Pasta Recipe | Vegan Bolognese

 • Toppings (optional)

-• Vegan parmesan, nutritional yeast, fresh basil
+• Vegan parmesan, nutritional yeast flakes, fresh basil

 • Notes

 • Missing an ingredient?
 No problem!
-In the recipe you’ll find a substitution table with alternatives to the ingredients listed here!
+The recipe includes a substitution table with alternatives to the ingredients listed here!

 6

-Keep in mind that salty pasta water will be added to your sauce later!
+Remember that salty pasta water will be added to your sauce later!

 8